-What Is A Mathematical Optimization Model?
+What Is a Mathematical Optimization Model?

-A mathematical optimization model is like a digital twin of your real-world business situation; it mirrors your actual business landscape and encapsulates your unique business processes and problems in a software environment.
+A “Mathematical Optimization Model” is like a digital twin of your real-world business situation; it mirrors your actual business landscape and encapsulates your unique business processes and problems in a software environment.

 Technically speaking, a mathematical optimization model is a mathematical representation of your real-world business problem that is made up of three key features: